umi2004/umi2004/README.md

-# Hi there!
+# Hey there!
 - Physics and Statistics student at the University of Toronto, exploring data science, quantum computing, and finance.<be>
 - Studied advanced computational methods and statistical modelling.<be>
 - Currently learning more about quantum algorithms and their potential in finance.<be>
-- I love baking and have a YouTube channel where I dive into the art of sourdough bread.
+- I love baking and have a YouTube channel 🥖

 ```
 　　　　　　iヽ　　　　　　　/ヽ